IDS6145-Fall2019/assignment1-masseyl09/README.md

 # Assignment 1 - Designing Models and Analyzing Data
-(remove: **text between brackets to be removed**)

 > * Participant name: Lauren Massey
-> * Project Title: (Title of the problem you are looking and modeling)
+> * Project Title: Subway Escalator Optimatization

 # General Introduction

 The first part of this assignment explores designing models (and basic Python/Git features).

 We will look at **subway model in a city** system.
 A **subway system** is an underground, tube, or metro, underground railway system used to transport large numbers of passengers within urban and suburban areas - modern subways use different types of electronic data collection sensors to supply information which is used to manage assets and resources efficiently.

 The second part of the assignment explores data analysis.
 Data analysis and visualization is key to both the input and output of simulations.
 This assignment explores different random number generators, distributions, visualizations, and statistics.
 Additionally, it will look at getting you accustomed to specifying input and output variables to a system.
 We will also practice working with real data.

-# Part 1: Designing a Model - Subway System
+# Part 1: Designing a Model -  Subway Escalator Optimization System

 New York City has an estimated population of 8,398,748, as of July 2018, that live within 306 square miles [1][2].
 This creates a population desnisty of about 27,443.06 people per square mile][2].
 The resulting congested streets of NYC have lead to the usage of an underground subway system.
 This subway system is a common way to travel efficently through the NYC and consists of 472 stations that serve 27 subway lines [2].
 It is estimated that the average day rideship for the NYC subways system is 5,437,587 people[4].
 The US Census Bureau estimates that NYC's population will continue to grow at a rate of 3% each year or approximately a population growth os 27,000 persons[1].
 This evergrowing population will consquently put more demand on the NYC subway system.